Personalization at Scale: Beyond {"{firstName}"}

 "With distributed sales teams across regions, maintaining consistent messaging while allowing local relevance is a constant challenge."

-If they use Salesforce:
+If they use Salesforce

-"Our native Salesforce integration syncs in real-time—no more manual data entry or tab-switching."
+"Our native Salesforce integration syncs in real-time.
+No more manual data entry or tab-switching."

-If they use HubSpot:
+If they use HubSpot

 "Already using HubSpot?
 We plug right in, enriching your existing contacts with intent signals you can't get from HubSpot alone."

 Tools like BuiltWith, Slintel, or ZoomInfo can identify technology stacks at scale.
+Pair this data with contact enrichment to build a complete picture of each prospect.

 Job postings reveal priorities and pain points:

-"I noticed you're scaling your SDR team—congrats on the growth!
+"I noticed you're scaling your SDR team.
+Congrats on the growth!
 One challenge I hear from sales leaders at this stage: maintaining quality while ramping quickly.
 Curious if that resonates?"

 "Saw you're building out the demand gen team.
 Usually means pipeline is the priority.
 Would it help to chat about how other companies at your stage are supplementing inbound with targeted outbound?"